sumitverma77/agri-weather-alert/memory-bank/activeContext.md

 ## Current Work Focus

-The current work focus is to update the `README.md` and memory bank files to reflect the changes in the system.
+The current work focus is to update the `README.md` and memory bank files to reflect the addition of the voice call feature in the system.

 ## Recent Changes

-*   Updated the `README.md` file to reflect that the system now takes the name of the location instead of the PIN code and that the system sends weather alerts automatically via a scheduler.
+*   Updated the `README.md` file to include the voice call feature and instructions on how to set it up.
-*   Updated the `projectbrief.md` file to reflect that the system now takes the name of the location instead of the PIN code and that the system sends weather alerts automatically via a scheduler.
+*   Updated the `projectbrief.md` file to include the voice call feature.
-*   Updated the `productContext.md` file to reflect that the system now takes the name of the location instead of the PIN code and that the system sends weather alerts automatically via a scheduler.
+*   Updated the `productContext.md` file to include the voice call feature.
-*   Updated the `systemPatterns.md` file to reflect that the system now takes the name of the location instead of the PIN code and that the system sends weather alerts automatically via a scheduler.
+*   Updated the `systemPatterns.md` file to include the voice call feature.
-*   Updated the `techContext.md` file to reflect that the system now takes the name of the location instead of the PIN code and that the system sends weather alerts automatically via a scheduler.
+*   Updated the `techContext.md` file to include the voice call feature.

 ## Next Steps